Priesemann-Group/dendritic_balance/README.md

 # Dendritic balance enables local learning of efficient representations in networks of spiking neurons

 These files accompany the results obtained in *Dendritic balance enables local learning of efficientrepresentations in networks of spiking neurons*.
-For further details please refer to the manuscript posted on arxiv TODO.
+For further details please refer to the manuscript posted on [arxiv](https://arxiv.org/abs/2010.12395).

 ## How to recreate results